-Becky Moskowitz, an attorney with the Law Foundation of Silicon Valley, said it's the treatment services that assisted outpatient treatment provides — rather than the compulsory element — that leads to all the positive results reported out of counties like San Francisco and San Mateo.
-County supervisors should not confuse the two, she said.
+Becky Moskowitz, an attorney with the Law Foundation of Silicon Valley, said it's the treatment services that assisted outpatient treatment provides — rather than the compulsory element — that leads to all the positive results reported out of counties like San Francisco and San Mateo and that county supervisors should not confuse the two.
 At a Feb.
-17 committee meeting, she argued that those with mental illness would be better served by stable housing, which is a key part of the recovery process.
+17 committee meting, she argued that those with mental illness would be better served by stable housing, which is a key part of the recovery process.

 Cloutier said housing is a serious barrier to treatment in San Mateo and that no real clinical progress can be made for those who are insecurely housed.
 Housing subsidies are available for those participating in assisted outpatient treatment over its two-year period, but all that progress is at risk once they expire.
 Of the people who have gone through the program, 23% are homeless.